 Causes and Effects of Opioid Withdrawal

-In a 2018 survey of the US population, an estimated 808,000 people over the age of 12 reported using heroin during the past year.
+In a 2018 survey of people in the USA, an estimated 808,000 people over the age of 12 reported using heroin during the past year.
 The same survey found that about 11.4 million people had used narcotic pain relievers without a prescription.

 Narcotic pain relievers include, but are not limited to: